biovault/ImaCytE/README.md

 In case you have a Matlab 2016b or newer you can run ImaCytE from source code.

-If you have an older version or you don't have a Matlab installed in your PC I can send you a standalone application of ImaCytE for Windows 7/10.
+If you have an older version or you don't have a Matlab installed in your PC you can download and install the executable from the [release page](https://github.com/biovault/ImaCytE/releases) .

 ### Using ImaCytE from source code